qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/listed-arguments.md

 # Listed arguments

-Arguments have a setting that determines whether they’re present in the [`CommandArguments args`](./command-arguments) that is populated when executing a command.
+Arguments have a setting that determines whether or not they are present in the [`CommandArguments args`](./command-arguments) that is populated when executing a command.

 By default, the `LiteralArgument` has this setting set to `false`, hence the literal values are _not_ present in the [`CommandArguments args`](command-arguments).